-The 2015-2019 Consolidated Plan was developed by the Wisconsin Department of Administration's Division of Energy, Housing and Community Resources.
+The 2015-2019 Consolidated Plan was developed by the Wisconsin Department of Administration's Division of Housing.
+Substantial Amendment 1, 2, 3, 4 and 5 were developed by the Wisconsin Department of Administration's Division of Energy, Housing and Community Resources.